ikerising12138/recipe-prediction/README.md

 Our project uses `DecisionTreeClassifier` model for prediction.
 Its documentation can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).

-We chose a decision tree model over a linear regression model mainly because we were unable to produce a significant prediction model by only using linear regression.
-Of all the different decision tree models, we picked `DecisionTreeClassifier` as our model because it is fairly simple to use, is able to take in preprocessed data we provide, and works well with `GridSearchCV` when looking for optimal hyperparameters (more on `GridSearchCV` below).
+We chose a decision tree model over a linear regression model because we are dealing with multi-class classification in this project.
+Of all the different decision tree models, we picked `DecisionTreeClassifier` as our model because it is fairly simple to use, is able to take in preprocessed data we provide, and works well with `GridSearchCV` when looking for the best combination of hyperparameters (more on `GridSearchCV` below).

 In order to prevent overfitting and look for best parameters suitable for our `DecisionTreeClassifier` object, we will be using `GridSearchCV` to perform a k-fold cross validation procedure.
 For simplicity, we chose a k value of 5.

-After choosing from a variety of hyperparameters as inputs, GridSearchCV produced the following as the best parameters:
+After we input a variety of hyperparameters as inputs and fitted training data, GridSearchCV outputted the following as the best combination of hyperparameters:

 ```
 {'decision_tree__criterion': 'entropy', 'decision_tree__max_depth': 3,'decision_tree__min_samples_split': 2}
 ```

-Now we can adopt the hyperparameters provided by `GridSearchCV` and calclulated the model's mean accuracy score again.
+Then we use best hyperparameters and train the final model on the whole dataset because part of the training data was used as validation data in the process of GridSearchCV.
+Now we calclulated our final model's accuracy performance again.

-The result of our new `DecisionTreeClassifier` produced a mean accuracy on training data of 0.7247, and a mean accuracy on testing data of 0.7209, and comparing this current accuracy on test data versus 0.5889 from the baseline model, we saw a significant increase of accuracy when tested on unseen data.
-We can visualize our result with a confusion matrix:
+The result of our final `DecisionTreeClassifier` model produced a mean accuracy on training data of 0.7247, and a mean accuracy on testing data of 0.7209.
+Comparing the current accuracy on test data with 0.5832 from the baseline model, we saw a significant increase in accuracy when our model was tested on unseen data.
+We can visualize our result with a confusion matrix below:

 <iframe src="assets/confusion_matrix.html" width=600 height=550 frameBorder=0></iframe>

-Despite the improvement, we should also be aware of the fact that our model was only producing results of either 0 or 5.
-This is because the original dataset contained mostly fives （over 72%）, and just guessing 0 or 5 was considered to be the most optimal.
-A more in-depth analysis is required to resolve this issue.
+Despite the improvement, we should also be aware of the fact that our model was only classifying `rating` of either 0 or 5.
+This is because in the original dataset, 72.4% of all ratings are 5, 15.9% of all ratings are 4 (so high ratings consist of over 88% of all rating scores) and 6.41% of all ratings are 0.
+So just guessing 0 or higher rating like 5 was not due to defects of our model but instead due to the serious class imbalance issue of the original dataset.
+A more in-depth analysis in future studies may be required to resolve this issue.

 # Fairness Analysis